National Capital Strategic Economic Development Fund

 Eligible Projects

-Funds from the NED Program should support the goals and objectives outlined in a targeted area’s Sustainable Communities Action Plan.
-Learn more about Sustainable Communities.
-NED funding should also support commercial and residential development projects.
-Projects must be located within a State of Maryland designated Sustainable Community.
-View a listing of approved Sustainable Communities applications.
+Funds from the NED Program should support the goals and objectives outlined in a targeted area’s Sustainable Communities Action Plan, including commercial and residential development projects.

-For FY2022, applicant projects should be located within Sustainable Communities that are located:
+NED projects should be in Sustainable Communities located:

 1. In Prince George’s County, at least in part, within the boundary created by Interstate 495 in the State and the District of Columbia; OR